 Is this only for federal loans?

 Yes.
-The federal student loan forbearance passed in March and renewed again in August only applies to federal student loans and lending companies owned by the federal government.
+The federal student loan forbearance passed in March and renewed again today only applies to federal student loans and lending companies owned by the federal government.

 Some private lenders also provided relief options.
 Check with your loan servicer to learn more about your relief options.